davemarceau/dadgamer/README.md

 # dadgamer

-Video game planner to avoid overbuying with your limited time
+This is a video game planner to avoid overbuying with your limited time.

+## More comming soon...